 A good report should be both easily consumable and relevant to the client.
 As Scott Clark points out, it’s crucial to understand the KPIs that matter to the client first.
 Then, you can provide reports that show how you are impacting those measurements.
 Remember, your clients are not likely to be well-versed in PPC terminology.
 Even if they’ve picked up the basic lingo, they may not understand how each metric interacts with one another.
 So, your reports should help them connect the dots.

 Now, there are certainly situations in which you may not achieve the results you are hoping for.
 Many experts urge account managers to be fully transparent in these circumstances and pad these numbers with more information.
 For example, Ryan Toner recommends showing Google Ads (formerly known as Google AdWords) and GA reports together to paint a fuller picture of what’s happening with your traffic.
 Providing commentary is important, too.
 In some cases, these disappointing results may be completely outside of your control (think: landing page issues, seasonality, etc.) and it’s important to highlight this for your clients.

 In general, I recommend following James Svoboda’s super comprehensive approach to reporting.
 He suggests including “everything that you’d say to a client in person” in your reports.
 Sure, they might not read them the second they hit their inbox, but this ensures that your commentary is there whenever the client does read them.

-Have more client retention tips for budding agencies?
+Have more client retention strategies for budding agencies?
 We’d love to hear them in the comment section below!